Kidist-Abraham/GoalPeering/README.md

-# Collections & Contributions Frontend
+# Goal Peering Frontend

-This repository contains the **frontend** for the "Collections & Contributions" app, built using **React Native** and **Expo**.
-It provides an interface to create, list, update, and delete "collections," as well as upload files (contributions) depending on the user’s authentication status.
+This repository contains the **frontend** for the "Goal Peering" app, built using **React Native** and **Expo**.
+It provides an interface to list, search, create, and join "goals" as well as sharing experiance through tip and success story sharing or chatting in a group dedicated for the goal.
+One can also look at group progress and also record on complete.
 The app can be run on a real device or simulator, scanning a QR code to preview via Expo.

 ## Table of Contents